yagizyagli/mendeleyev.css/README.md

 You can easily implement this library into your web projects via the methods below:

 ### Method 1: Direct CDN Link (En Hızlı Yöntem)
-Simply add this single line inside the `<head>` tag of your HTML file.
-It serves the production-ready code directly from the global cloud network:
+Simply add this single line inside the `<head>` tag of your HTML file:
 ```html
 <link rel="stylesheet" href="https://jsdelivr.net">
 ```